-The programme, held in Finnish, helps SMEs adapt to the changed operating environment with the help of data.
-Fair data sharing is seen as a competitive advantage.
+The pilot programme, held in Finnish, aimed to help SMEs build new business from data.
+Fair data sharing is seen as a new competitive advantage.

 What is it all about?

-The IHAN business programme is intended for small and medium-sized enterprises (SMEs) and its aim is to help them create new business with the help of data.
-The programme language is Finnish, and its duration is six months.
+The IHAN business programme was intended for small and medium-sized enterprises (SMEs) aiming to help them create new business with the help of data.
+The programme language was Finnish, and its duration six months, from August 2020 until February 2021.

 1. You will learn how to transform your company’s business operations with the aid of data